 - Demodectic Mange -This condition is caused by Demodex canis, which is a parasitic mite that tends to live in the hair follicles of dogs

 If you are looking to purchase a new Rattie-Chi mix, make sure that you are doing your homework and that you ask the breeder to show you the parental health records for the particular dog you are interested in.
 Doing so allows you to have a better chance of getting a healthy Rat Terrier Chihuahua mix.

-This page covered topics around the following keywords: chihuahua rat terrier mix, rat terrier chihuahua, rat terrier and chihuahua mix, chihuahua and rat terrier mix, rat chi mix puppies, chihuahua rat terrier mix puppies, rat terrier chihuahua mix puppy, rat terrier chihuahua mix black, rat terrier and chihuahua, chihuahua and rat terrier, rat terrier long hair chihuahua mix, long haired rat terrier chihuahua mix, rat terrier mix chihuahua, chihuahua rat terrier puppies, rat terrier chihuahua puppies, rat terrier chihuahua dachshund mix, tan rat terrier chihuahua mix, rat terrier vs chihuahua, chi rat terrier mix, rat terrier chi mix, rat terrier chihuahua mix pictures, schipperke rat terrier mix, pictures of rat terrier chihuahua mix.
+This page covered topics around the following keywords: chihuahua rat terrier mix, rat terrier chihuahua, rat terrier and chihuahua mix, chihuahua and rat terrier mix, rat chi mix puppies, chihuahua rat terrier mix puppies, rat terrier chihuahua mix puppy, rat terrier chihuahua mix black, rat terrier and chihuahua, chihuahua and rat terrier, Australian shepherd border collie, long haired rat terrier chihuahua mix, rat terrier mix chihuahua, chihuahua rat terrier puppies, rat terrier chihuahua puppies, rat terrier chihuahua dachshund mix, tan rat terrier chihuahua mix, rat terrier vs chihuahua, chi rat terrier mix, rat terrier chi mix, rat terrier chihuahua mix pictures, schipperke rat terrier mix, pictures of rat terrier chihuahua mix.